Remember that to access these books, you have to log in for remote access (when prompted).

 - Not all books are available in ebook format.

-- Most library ebook collections are presented in formats that are intended for viewing in a browser on a computer.
+- Some library ebook collections are presented in formats that are intended for viewing in a browser on a computer.

 - The ebook collections that the library subscribes to tend to be scholarly books rather than popular books.